 Working with experts

-Each private equity fund is tailored toward the client’s profile, and each has its own objectives and risk tolerances.
-Fund managers are professionals whose full-time responsibility and duty is to ensure that the private equity fund performs well.
+Each private equity fund is tailored to the client’s profile and has its own objectives and risk tolerances.
+Fund managers are professionals whose full-time responsibility is ensuring that the private equity fund performs well.

 Any investment, including an investment into one of the Portuguese Golden Visa funds, carries some level of risk.
-You can analyze this risk on your own, but getting advice from a fund manager when making investment decisions is a good idea, particularly if you do not speak Portuguese and are unfamiliar with Portuguese bureaucracy.
+You can analyze this risk independently, but getting advice from a fund manager when making investment decisions is a good idea, particularly if you do not speak Portuguese and are unfamiliar with Portuguese bureaucracy.

 Exploring Visa and Immigration Options for Portugal